toddbranch/ECE382/notes/L4/index.md

 But what if we want to go to that exact address - don't want any relative addressing?

 The last mode we'll talk about is **absolute addressing** - a unique mode given in the common constants table.
-In this mode, you are specifiying an absolute location in memory.
+In this mode, you are specifying an absolute location in memory.
 You precede the location with an & to tell the assembler this is a literal location.

 ```
 mov.w   #0xff, &0x1111    ;this instruction moves the immediate value 0xff to the memory location 0x1111